-One of ten Ontario community health centres, the award-winning Wabano Centre for Aboriginal Health provides a wide range of medical clinics, social services and support, and youth programs for Ottawa’s nearly 40,000 Aboriginal people.
+One of ten Aboriginal Health Access Centres (AHAC), the award-winning Wabano Centre provides a wide range of medical clinics, social services and support, and youth programs for Ottawa’s 40,000+ Indigenous people.

-All services are based on implementing best practices for community health care, and Wabano also incorporates the teachings, culture, and traditions of Aboriginal people.
+All services are based on implementing best practices for community health care, and Wabano also incorporates the teachings, culture, and traditions of Indigenous people.
 This unique approach is what makes Wabano special.

-Established in the National Capital Region in 1998, the mandate of the Wabano Centre for Aboriginal Health is to prevent ill health, treat illness, and provide support and aftercare programming.
-Our services are offered in a culturally sensitive way that welcomes, accepts and represents all Aboriginal peoples.
+Established in the National Capital Region in 1998, the mandate of the Wabano Centre is to prevent ill health, treat illness, and provide support and aftercare programming.
+Our services are offered in a culturally sensitive way that welcomes, accepts and represents all Indigenous peoples.

-The Wabano Centre for Aboriginal Health is an urban health centre that:
+The Wabano Centre is an urban health centre that:

 - Provides quality, holistic, culturally relevant health services to First Nations, Inuit and Métis communities of Ottawa;